ElloRabyndra/gdgoc-unsri-management-system/README.md

 # GDGOC Unsri Management System

+> The live deployment can be accessed at [https://gdgoc-unsri-management-system.vercel.app/](https://gdgoc-unsri-management-system.vercel.app/).

 This is a comprehensive management system for the Google Developer Group of Computing (GDGOC) at Sriwijaya University (Unsri).
 This system is designed to streamline the management of members, events, and other organizational activities.
-The live deployment can be accessed at [https://gdgoc-unsri-management-system.vercel.app/](https://gdgoc-unsri-management-system.vercel.app/).

 ## Features